 - Conditioning to well paths using universal kriging does not work.
 COH-23 - Section numbering inconsistent when iterating to remove Broken zonation.
 COH-425 - Crash while reading a well not containing the specified <zone-log-name> in the Cohiba model file.
 COH-558 - Warning and error handling when inversion of Y matrix fails.
 The Y matrix is only relevant when using universal kriging when depth error is requested.
-COH-562 - When using zone log conditioning the surface-to-zone association is wrong if <top-of-zone> is not set.
-COH-567 - Free surfaces can not be added in any random stratigraphic order.
+COH-562 - Free surfaces can not be added in any random order.
 COH-568 - Erroneous block pattern in depth surface using universal kriging and prediction.
 A workaround is to use <minimum-range-factor-for-neighbourhood> with value 50 (or higher).
-COH-588 - The check for large deviations between velocity and posterior velocity must be improved to take into account the travel time uncertainty.
+COH-588 - Post processing (erosion and on lapping) may break the conditioning in rare situations.
+COH-592 - The check for large deviations between velocity and posterior velocity must be improved to take into account the travel time uncertainty.
 Otherwise thin intervals are triggered as problematic to often.
 COH-595 - The coarse well path sampling does not seem to know about well points from point file.
-COH-596 - The AR(2) model for the vertical well path error relies on equidistant sampling of the well path.
-This is not always possible since well points and branching points are at arbitrary locations.
-The AR(2) model must therefore be replaced by a continuous error model based on the Ornstein-Uhlenbeck process. - Handle branching wells with side-tracks consistently.
-The current solution does not guarantee that modified wells are continuous at branching points.
-COH-542, COH-573, COH-600, - For consistency, depth trend surfaces should be truncated by eroding and onlapped surfaces.
-COH-572 - Incorrect reporting of input isochore thicknesses when grids have undefined values in some rare occasions.
-COH-604 - The output of the dte maps are the trend error + residual error.
-This should be changed to trend error alone.
-An additional map of the residual error should be exported.
-COH-610, COH-611
+COH-596 - Make it possible to extract the MD (measured depth) log from the well log files (RMSTM WELL or LAS 2.0 well) if such a log is available.
+Currently Cohiba makes a MD log used for internal calculations.
+These MD values are reported to the Cohiba log file and various RMSTM internal file.
+Note that the usual definition of MD refers to the measured depth from the rotary kelly bushing (RKB) so the MD reported by Cohiba will currently not correspond to these values.
+COH-648, COH-649 - Standard deviation maps reported as smoothed when they are not smoothened, and vice versa.
+COH-655 - Standard deviation becomes zero when using <relative-stddev> with negative <coefficient-mean>.
+COH-656 - The maximum <seed> allowed in Windows 64 bit is 4294967295 (long int).
+It should be long long int.
+COH-664